SpecialFlocon/taalbot/README.md

-# taaltool
+# taalbot

-A software collection that aims to make language learning easier.
+A Discord bot that interacts with the HTTP API provided by [taalapi](https://github.com/ThePib/taalapi)